PecanProject/sipnet/sipnet-model-description/model-structure.md

 For the relationship between $N_2O$ flux and soil moisture, Wang et al (2023) suggest a Gaussian function.

-**Alternative Functions** Available data suggest that there are many functions that could represent the relationship between $f_{\text{WHC}}$ and fluxes from anaerobic metabolism.
-However, it is unlikely that available data will support the choice of one over others.
-A model with fewer parameters would be preferred, as would one that has some theoretical justification beyond shape.
-For example, Yan et al (2018) propose a $D_\text{water}$ function that captures the transition from water to oxygen limited metabolism.

-Some options considered:
-- Piecewise linear function
-- Gaussian function (Wang et al 2023)
-- Beta
-- Double exponential function
-- Double logistic function
-- Adapt the parabolic $D_\text{temp, A}$ from SIPNET (Braswell et al 2005)

-In a study of factors affecting N2O flux from agricultural soils, Wang et al 2023 found that of pH, Bulk Density, Clay, SOC, Total N, NH4+ NO3- Temperature and $f_{WHC}$, only temperature and $f_{WHC}$ were significantly correlated with $F^N_\mathrm{N_2O}$.

 ## Agronomic Management Events